-Financial brokers and inbound marketing must be an accepted change for lead generation.
-As with all changes in marketing or web design activities and methods, such as the change from standard desktop to mobile responsive or adaptive websites, many brokerage owners try and buck the trend as they simply see no real value in the return from their products.
+Financial brokers and inbound marketing must be an acceptable change for lead generation.
+As with all changes in marketing or web design activities and methods, such as the change from a standard desktop to mobile responsive or adaptive websites, many brokerage owners try and buck the trend as they simply see no real value in the return from their products.

 For example, how many times do I hear “Oh my website…I don’t get anything from that, I just need one you know!”

 That statement is like pulling teeth and simply the most frustrating throwaway comment when it comes to how a financial brokerage should conduct itself online.

 Why am I talking about websites when the title says Inbound?